CBP Officer

 What is your advice for someone who is interested in this field?

-Asked by nrekay over 7 years ago
+Asked by nrekay almost 8 years ago

 In my opinion, integrity is the number one thing we look for in a person.
 As a law enforcement agency, we absolutely can not have someone we cannot trust.
 As an officer, you have an access to extensive intel, drugs, and people's personal information.
 You are expected to keep all information confidential and remain professional in your duties.